 Unsound is known not only for curating adventurous music around the world, but also discussion programs giving context for performances.

-Unsound Adelaide includes talks with festival artists Stephen O’Malley, Kali Malone, Adam Golabiewski and Rohan Rebeiro of MY DISCO exploring music and collaboration, while Marina Herlop talks about present and future forms of the voice.
+Unsound Adelaide includes talks with festival artists Stephen O’Malley, Kali Malone, Adam Golebiewski and Rohan Rebeiro of MY DISCO exploring music and collaboration, while Lyra Pramuk and Marina Herlop talk about present and future forms of the voice.

 Researcher, curator and artist Joel Stern will present an introduction to Machine Listening, a collaborative project engaging artists, musicians, writers, activists and educators.